Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \subsubsection{Sub-tasks and Datasets in Paraphrasing}

 We identify two major sub-fields of paraphrasing research, namely \textit{uncontrolled} paraphrasing and \textit{controlled paraphrasing}.
 As \textit{uncontrolled} paraphrasing does not come with additional constraints on the generation process, it is inherently characterized by its output variability.
 The other branch of paraphrasing studies aims to \textit{control} the variability of paraphrases during generation.
-As recent models show satisfactory capabilities on \textit{uncontrolled} paraphrasing tasks, the focus has shifted towards developing systems that provide more \textit{control} to the user.
-Thus, \textit{uncontrolled} paraphrasing is well-established compared to \textit{controlled} paraphrasing which has seen a surge in recent years.
+As recent models demonstrate satisfactory performance on \textit{uncontrolled} paraphrasing tasks, the focus has shifted toward developing systems that provide greater \textit{control} to the user.
+Thus, \textit{uncontrolled} paraphrasing is well-established compared to \textit{controlled} paraphrasing.